sriramcu/monitor_my_github_traffic/README.md

 # Analyze GitHub Traffic For My Repositories

+Have you ever wanted to check the traffic on ALL your repositiories, but were too lazy to click on insights after manually navigating to all your repos?
+Well, now I've written a program that will open the traffic graphs for all your repos simulataneously, saving you the hassle of clicking a million times.
+All you have to do is run the program.

-Simple program to monitor the traffic in terms of views on each of my GitHub repositories by opening each repo's traffic insights page in a browser window.
+This project provides a simple program to monitor the traffic in terms of views on each of my GitHub repositories by opening each repo's traffic insights page in a browser window.

-This script uses the GitHub API to retrieve a list of repositories for a given username and token.
+It uses the GitHub API to retrieve a list of repositories for a given username and token.
 It then opens each repository's traffic page in Google Chrome.

 ## Setup and Requirements
 1. Python 3.x